tomsenior20/Web_Application_TomSenior/readme.md

 By Defuault the user will be set to non admin, if the user requires support please contact Admin.

 ## The application will be established around the two following level of users.

+### By Default the user will be assigned to a Non Admin, to apply to the principle of lease privilege.

 1. Non admin
 2. Admin.